 To start exploring one right away, contact us to connect with a SimpleShowing agent who is familiar with these areas.

-Best of all, you’ll qualify for our Buyer Refund program, which could give you up to 1.5% or $5,000 towards closing costs on average.
+Best of all, you’ll qualify for our Buyer Refund program, which could give you up $15,000 towards closing costs.
+If you're already in state and considering selling, learn more about the expected closing costs for sellers in Texas.